 Agility aims to increase the flexibility of a company.
-If so, one would expect that now would be the hour of the agilists.
+Then one would have to expect that now is the hour of the agilists.
 But it doesn’t, at least not consistently.

-In several companies I notice that a completely different wind is blowing right now.
+In several companies, I can see that a completely different wind is blowing right now.
 Back to command and control, announcements, the very old number.
 This seems rather paradoxical to me at first and I am looking for an explanation.

-Laloux’s levels of society as an explanatory pattern?
+Laloux’s stages of society as an explanatory pattern?

 Colleagues have used the Laloux categories and observed that the type of their organization regresses one or even two levels.
-Frederick Laloux (Reinventing Organizations, 2014) describes how groups / communities evolve – or regress – when under stress.
-He uses types
+Frederick Laloux (Reinventing Organizations, 2014) describes how groups / communities evolve – or regress – when they are under stress.
+Thereby he uses types

 - Tribal society: This form of organization is dominated primarily by the exercise of power over subordinates.
 In the more chaotic environment, fear holds the organization together.
-Examples are mafia structures.
+Examples include mafia structures.

 - Traditional: A highly authoritarian organization with formalized roles in a hierarchy and strict processes.
-Examples of this are many government agencies.
+Examples include many government agencies.

 - Postmodern: Shared values come to the fore next to hierarchy.
 Empowerment becomes an important means to achieve outstanding motivation.

 - Evolutionary: Here, self-management, wholeness, authenticity and alignment with meaning are the defining elements.